Stormwater System Issues...

-When this rain is not removed and it begins to flood over sewer systems, often times infiltration occurs, and sewage is brought up to the ground.
+When this rain is not removed and it begins to flood over sewer systems, often times infiltration occurs, and sewage can pile up.
 This leads to more issues outside of the city infrastructure.
-Now people can get sick or infected due to the contaminants being brought into their yard.
+Now people can get sick or infected due to the contaminants flowing into their yards or into public areas.

-Now, say that your community does have proper run-off bodies of water, but you still experience flooding.
-Our bet would be, that like most towns, there is little/no maintenance being done for the system.
+Say that your community does have proper run-off bodies of water, but you still experience flooding, our bet would be, that like most towns, there is little/no maintenance being done for the system.
 If the drainage systems are not cleaned and cleared for smooth water run-off, then how can we not expect flooding?

 That is where we come in.
-We can review the system and decide what actions are needed to decrease your town's flood chances and sewer bills.
-With our southern track record for fall storms, it would be smart to be proactive with the situation.
+We can assess the system and decide what actions are needed to decrease your town's flood chances and sewer bills.
+With our recent history of major storms in the south, it would be best to be proactive with the situation.